Operation Khukri

-Operation Khukri was a multinational operation launched in the United Nations Assistance Mission in Sierra Leone (UNAMSIL), involving India, Ghana, Britain and Nigeria.
+Operation Khukri was a multinational operation launched in the United Nations Mission in Sierra Leone (UNAMSIL), involving India, Ghana, Britain and Nigeria.
 The aim of the operation was to break the two-month-long siege laid by armed cadres of the Revolutionary United Front (RUF) around two companies of 5/8th Gorkha Rifles Infantry Battalion Group of the Indian Army at Kailahun by effecting a fighting breakout and redeploying them with the main battalion at Daru.

 Background

 The Indian 5/8th Gorkha Rifles, 14th Mechanised Infantry and elements of the 23rd Mechanised Infantry, together designated as INDBATT-1, had been sent to Sierra Leone to aid the government in the disarmament of the RUF rebels.
-Two rifle companies had been kept as a Quick Reaction Force.
+Two rifle companies had been kept as a quick reaction force.
 Elements of the 9th Para (SF), were also included.

 By mid-April 2000, two of the companies of INDBATT-1 were deployed in Kailahun, while the rest were deployed in Daru.
-On May 1, some elements of the RUF attacked and overran the KENBATT forces at Makeni.
-Due to a communication gap, the INDBATT-1 weren't informed, and some of their commanders at Kailahun were captured the next day at a meeting with the RUF.
+On May 1, elements of the RUF attacked and overran the KENBATT forces at Makeni.
+Due to a communication gap, the INDBATT-1 were not informed, and some of their commanders at Kailahun were captured the next day at a meeting with the RUF.
 Within ten days of this, some of the hostages were released due to intense pressure by INDBATT-1 and civilians; however, some, including the 2IC who had gone to negotiate, remained in 'honourable custody', being allowed to return to the base every day.

-The situation worsened and the RUF disarmed 500 Kenyan peacekeepers and began advancing towards Freetown.
+The situation worsened when the RUF disarmed 500 Kenyan peacekeepers and began advancing towards Freetown.
 As panic broke out, British troops evacuated the civilian staff at Freetown.
 The INDBATT-1 QRF was launched to Magburaka, where more Kenyans had been besieged.
 They made a 180-kilometer advance, pushing back several ambushes, and rescued the Kenyans.
 However, the situation at Kailahun kept deteriorating, and the two companies of 5/8th Gorkha Rifles remained in their base surrounded by hundreds of RUF rebels of the 1st Brigade.

 Negotiations with the RUF rebels to release the 2IC and his party lasted seventy-five days, but were ultimately successful due to the involvement of Charles Taylor and Liberia.
-In the meanwhile additional forces ex India were built up to launch operations to seize control over nearly 100 km of jungle track to break the siege at Kailahun.
+Meanwhile additional forces ex India were built up to launch operations to seize control over nearly 100 km of jungle track to break the siege at Kailahun.